Roman Period 60 A.D. – 411 A.D.

 Caer y Twr – Roman hillfort, site of Roman watchtower surrounded by extensive stone wall – Holyhead SH218829

-Hendrefor – Romano-British enclosed settlement (earthwork) – Llansadwrn SH545765 (no image)
+Hendrefor – possible Roman enclosed settlement (rectangular earthwork) – Llansadwrn SH545765